 We are starting to leave the Pyrenees behind but before we have a few good climbs on very quiet roads.
 Our arrival to the little town of Campdevanol will also mark a change in the landscape, we are getting closer to the Mediterranean sea.

-After a swim in the Mediterranean Sea, we will travel by van to Girona, one of Europe’s cycling capitals.
-There is good cycling all around here…
+After a swim in the Mediterranean Sea, we will travel by van back to Girona.

 After breakfast, transfer to Barcelona airport (BCN), or alternatively stay in Girona and enjoy this

 cosmopolitan city and its many offerings.
 Expect to arrive around 11:00.

 SINGLE Supplement: $950 AUD

 $1,000 AUD when making the booking.
 Balance to be paid 90 days before the trip starts.